Helioviewer-Project/python-api/docs/installation.rst

 .. note::

-    Building the documentation is in general not necessary unless you are writing new documentation or do not have internet access, because the latest versions of hvpy's documentation should be available at `hvpy.readthedocs.io <https://hvpy.readthedocs.io/>`__.
+    Building the documentation is not necessary unless you are writing new documentation or do not have internet access, because the latest versions of hvpy's documentation should be available at `hvpy.readthedocs.io <https://hvpy.readthedocs.io/>`__.